 Edition: SQL Azure,

-The compatibility level of V12 is 120, which was introduced with SQL 2014.
-And while the boxed product supports 3 different compatibility levels – one current and two previous ones, Azure SQL Database currently supports 4: 100, 110, 120 and 130.
-This is important to have in mind when we migrate legacy applications, especially if we have 3rd party products that that we can’t modify.
-Details on 120 features and differences to earlier versions are described at this URL: https://msdn.microsoft.com/en-us/library/bb510680.aspx Here’s just one example with date functions:
+The default compatibility level of V12 is currently (February 2018) set to 140, which is the compatibility level of SQL Server 2017.
+Beyond that, Azure SQL Database currently supports 4 older compatibility levels: 100, 110, 120 and 130.
+This is important for the migrations of legacy applications, especially if we have 3rd party products that that we can’t modify.
+Details on features and differences between compatibility levels are described at this URL: https://msdn.microsoft.com/en-us/library/bb510680.aspx Here’s just one example to illustrate why the compatibility level matters to your code:

 SET DATEFORMAT dmy; DECLARE @t2 date = '12/5/2011' ; SET LANGUAGE dutch; SELECT CONVERT(varchar(11), @t2, 106); -- Results when the compatibility level is less than 120: 12 May 2011 -- Results when the compatibility level is set to 120: 12 mei 2011

-If you want to change the compatibility level, you will have to do that programmatically because there’s no Properties dialog for Azure SQL Databases that would allow changing database settings through GUI.
-Here’s the ALTER DATABASE statement for that:
+If you want to change the compatibility level, you can do that in the Properties dialog for your Databases or with the ALTER DATABASE statement like this:

 ALTER DATABASE DemoDB SET COMPATIBILITY_LEVEL = 110